-All supporting material for this funding programme must be submitted online.
-Please follow these guidelines for video files.
+All supporting material for the Opera Projects and Production Award must be submitted online.
+Hard-copy supporting material will not be accepted.
+Please follow these guidelines for the different kinds of supporting material.

-Include all contextual information for sound and video files in a clearly labelled text file.
+Include contextual information for all supporting material in a clearly labelled text file.

-Video and For any video or still-image files you submit, you must provide still-image relevant contextual information. files This might include details of the performance, when and when it was performed, thematic/general comments, the names of performers, how the work was financed (e.g. award, self-financed).
+Video files For any video files you submit, you must provide relevant contextual information.
+This might include details of the piece, when and where it was performed, thematic/general comments, the names of performers, and how the work was financed (e.g. award, self-financed).
+Extracts should be no more than three minutes long, and no more than three relevant extracts should be submitted.
+Music or sound recordings Give the names of performers, and detail the instrumentation where appropriate.
+Please title the files accurately using the following naming convention: Composer(s) - performer(s)/ensemble - track name.
+Audio extracts should be no more than three minutes long, and no more than three relevant extracts should be submitted.